 Once you have written a great job description, you need to post it online.
-Post your advertisement on a large job board like Indeed or Glassdoor, as these boards have huge audiences and you can pay to promote your post.
+Post your advertisement on a large job board like Indeed, as they have huge audiences and you can pay to promote your post.

 You should also post to a retail job board to source retail managers from a niche audience.
-While these job boards may be smaller than Indeed or Glassdoor, they have a pool of candidates specifically looking to work in retail.
+While these job boards may be smaller than Indeed, they have a pool of candidates specifically looking to work in retail.

 Alternatively, you can post the vacancy on your website's career page.
 Ensure that the post is formatted for Google for Jobs so that it appears in Google search results.